-The Donor Operations Assistant is a full-time position supporting the affiliate’s revenue generation.
+The Development Assistant is a full-time position supporting the affiliate’s revenue generation.
 Specifically this staff person plays a key role in maintaining and enhancing our donor relations.
-The Donor Operations Assistant will accurately process donations to ensure timely acknowledgement, tracking and reporting as well as pull donor reports and ensure the overall health of the donor database.
-This position is responsible for coordinating the Beautiful Day in the Neighborhood bus tours and supporting third party fundraisers.
-The Donor Operations Assistant will also assist with other fund development activities as directed, including donor research.
-This person will work under the supervision of the Director of Fund Development and work collaboratively with the Executive Director.
+The Development Assistant will accurately process donations to ensure timely acknowledgement, tracking and reporting.
+The Development Assistant will create donor reports and ensure the accuracy of the donor database.
+This position is responsible for coordinating the Beautiful Day in the Neighborhood tours and supporting events.
+The Development Assistant will assist with other development activities as directed, including donor research.
+This person will work under the supervision of the Fund Development Manager and work collaboratively with all staff members.

-- Provide administrative support to the Director of Fund Development and Executive Director as needed
+- Provide administrative support to the Fund Development Manager and Executive Director as needed.

-- Other duties as assigned by the Director of Fund Development or Executive Director
+- Other duties as assigned by the Fund Development Manager or Executive Director.